dlintw/sh4twbox-build-env/README.md

 ## 1. Enter build environment

-You can choose one of 1.1 and 1.2.
+You can choose one of 1.1 or 1.2.

-### 1.1 Instal STLinux 2.4 in debian/ubuntu
+### 1.1 Instal STLinux 2.4 in debian/ubuntu/centos

-If you don't want pre-built environment, you can follow the instructions in

-stlinux24-sh4-glibc/Dockerfile to install build environemnt inside your debian/ubuntu Linux OS.
+If you don't want the pre-built docker environment, you can follow the instructions in stlinux24-sh4-glibc/Dockerfile(debian/ubuntu) or centos-stlinux24/Dockerfile to install build environemnt inside your Linux OS.

-### 1.2 Enter docker debian 32-bit build environment
+### 1.2 Use pre-built docker environment

 If you are familiar with docker,

-	docker run -it stlinux24-sh4-glibc /bin/bash
+	docker run -it <docker-image> /bin/bash

 Or, just install 'docker' package and run: